Burials, Cremation and Dis-interments

 - another person acting for the family.

-In Canterbury, applications should be submitted to Community and Public Health who will assess the application and forward the application to the Ministry of Health, together with a report and recommendations.
+Applications should be submitted to Community and Public Health to assess.
+The application will be forwarded to the Ministry of Health, together with a report and recommendations.

 Repatriation of foreign nationals who died in New Zealand